zacuke/run-dotnet/readme.md

 # run-node

-Run **Node.js** version for your project without installing it system-wide.
+Run **dotnet** version for your project without installing it system-wide.
 By default it uses the latest **LTS**, or you can pin to a specific version.

 ## Build